 Sensational statistics exist as to the Queen’s quite remarkable written output, extending to her political and extensive personal correspondence.
 Her letters to her eldest daughter, Crown Princess Frederick of Prussia for example, are bound in some sixty volumes at Friedrichshof, near Frankfurt; this massive collection is a testament to forty years of a private, royal mother-daughter correspondence.
 Selected letters of Queen Victoria’s alone run into multiple volumes, such as the three-volume set published by John Murray.
 The author Giles St Aubyn for example estimated that the Queen wrote roughly 2,500 words every day of her adult life.
 (Hibbert, Queen Victoria, A Personal History, XV, 2000).

-The Queen’s own handwriting became increasingly difficult to read in later years; it was for example, the cause of despair for the future Tsar Nicholas II of Russia: “I got another letter… from Granny [Queen Victoria – his fiancée, Princess Alix of Hesse was one of the Queen’s favourite grandchildren]… but not knowing her handwriting it took me a good deal of trouble to decipher it….”
-(Andrei Maylunas, Sergei Mironenko, A Lifelong Passion, Pg 62, 1997.)
+The Queen’s own handwriting became increasingly difficult to read in later years; it was for example, the cause of despair for the future Tsar Nicholas II of Russia, who wrote to his fiancée, Princess Alix of Hesse that his recent letter from Queen Victoria was problematic to decipher (Andrei Maylunas, Sergei Mironenko, A Lifelong Passion, Pg 62, 1997).

 Gradually, Queen Victoria’s large script all but disappeared into the margins of ever wider black-edged borders on her mourning notepaper, especially as her eyesight began to fail; a photograph taken towards the end of the Queen’s life shows her with spectacles, struggling to read a letter.
 So perhaps, Princess Beatrice’s dutiful editing of her mother’s diaries, also enables us to read the content which does survive.